Episteme and Techne

 Aristotle ends this chapter by saying that practical wisdom belongs to the second part of the rational soul, i.e., the part whose object is what is contingent.
 Its virtue is the ability to form opinion (doxa) with respect to what is contingent (1140a1–1140b30).
 Of course, craft also belongs to this part of the rational soul.
 So, it appears that both of these intellectual virtues, which deal with contingent reality, form (scil. true) opinions.
 In the case of technê, the opinions are the basis for production; and in the case of phronêsis, the opinions are the basis for living well.
 By making explicit the role of opinion in dealing with contingent reality, Aristotle has marked the fundamental difference between epistêmê, as scientific knowledge, and technê.

-With this distinction we seem to have, at last, the classic division between the purely theoretical and the purely practical.
+With this distinction between what is necessary and what is contingent, we seem to have, at last, the classic division between the purely theoretical and the purely practical.
 Scientific knowledge concerns itself with the world of necessary truths, which stands apart from the world of everyday contingencies, the province of craft.
 Still, there are many problems of interpretation surrounding this description of scientific knowledge in Posterior Analytics.
 While we cannot address them in this article, we can at least point out a central one.
 The description just given of epistêmê makes scientific knowledge into a deductive system in which the relations among terms are invariable and necessary.
 The problem for commentators has been how to reconcile this description of epistêmê with Aristotle’s actual procedure in such treatises as the Physics and De Anima, where one does not find a deductive system of invariable and necessary relations.
 One possible explanation is that these treatises are preliminary sketches for a truly scientific treatise.
 So one could envision another Physics which would be a series of deductions, all expressing invariable and necessary truths about nature.
 However, this charitable assessment does not avoid all problems.
 In Metaphysics II, Aristotle explicitly undermines the possibility of an epistêmê, in the strict sense, with respect to nature.
 At the end of Book II, Aristotle makes a distinction between the accuracy to be found in mathematics and that in other disciplines.
 Mathematical accuracy, he says, cannot be expected in all things but only in those which do not contain matter.
 In particular, then, one cannot expect mathematical accuracy in the study of nature since it is concerned with matter (995a15–20).
 If ‘mathematical accuracy’ means the grasp of necessary and invariable relations among terms, then the study of nature will, by definition, have no such accuracy because what it studies contains matter.
 About nature, then, we might have to settle for something less than epistêmê in the strict sense.
 Indeed, in Book VI of the Metaphysics, Aristotle seems to make a major concession on the issue of epistêmê when he says that there is no knowledge of the accidental, i.e., what happens infrequently, because all epistêmê is of that which is always or for the most part (hôs epi to polu) (1027a20).
 Instead of grasping what is always and necessary, knowledge can then grasp what happens for the most part, e.g., the regularities of nature, to which there are exceptions.

 With this sketch of practical reasoning we can come to closer grips with what sorts of things could not be otherwise.
 Let us begin with health and the claim that the physician has an account of health.
 It is health that is the cause of the steps in the practical reasoning because it explains what is to be done.
 In what way does health admit of being otherwise?
 One possibility is that what constitutes health is not invariable; thus the account of health would not be invariable.
 While it seems unlikely that health is variable in this sense, what obviously could be otherwise is whether health exists in this particular case or not.
 If health does not exist in this case, it is up to medicine to restore it.
 In this sense, as well, all of the steps prescribed by the practical reasoning could be otherwise.
 In the case of this patient, homogeneity may or may not exist; heat may or may not exist.
 However, there is another sense in which the steps in the syllogism might admit of being otherwise.
 Each step alleges a productive relation — e.g., heat produces homogeneity.
 Now, there is a sense in which these relations could be otherwise.
 While heat produces homogeneity, in a particular case heat causing homogeneity may or may not exist because there may or may not be heat.
 To say of all these conditions that they could be otherwise, then, implies that they could or could not exist.
 Whether these conditions exist or not depends on an agent bringing them into existence.
 So the field of craft is those conditions that can be brought into existence by an agent.